 • Refill the Shampoo and Conditioner Bottles

-Purchase in large quantities to save money and refill smaller bottles to cut down on individual use plastic bottles.
+Purchase in large quantities to save money and refill smaller bottles to cut down on single-use plastic bottles.
 That’s something we can all easily do to decrease plastic waste in our oceans.

 • Use Soap Bars Instead of Bottles